What’s in it? Quick Summary

 For example: They even start fearing raising doubts in the classroom in front of teachers.

-Parents must learn how children’s brain develop and also educated themselves so they nurture their children the right way.
+Parents must learn how children’s brain develop and also educate themselves, so they nurture their children the right way.

 The Six Pillars of Self-Esteem Exercises